apache/iceberg/format/spec.md

 #### File System Tables

-_Note: This file system based scheme to commit a metadata file is **deprecated** and will be removed in a future version of this spec.
+_Note: This file system based scheme to commit a metadata file is **deprecated** and will be removed in version 4 of this spec.
 The scheme is **unsafe** in object stores and local file systems._

 An atomic swap can be implemented using atomic rename in file systems that support it, like HDFS [1].